hudson-nascimento/hudson-nascimento/README.md

 -->

 I'm a brazilian software developer, is a pleasure see you here.

-Find additional information about what I do, other things in my career and how contact me.
+Find additional information about what I do and how contact me.

 #### Find:
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white&link=http://bit.ly/linkedinhudsonnascimento/)](http://bit.ly/linkedinhudsonnascimento)